GabyGold67/LimbsSafetySw_ESP32/README.md

 ## [See the working simulation at WOKWI Site](https://wokwi.com/projects/415018098762515457)
 ## [See complete manual at Github Pages](https://gabygold67.github.io/LimbsSafetySw_ESP32/)

-An ESP32-Arduino library that includes the class, data structures and functions required to model a **Limbs Safety Activation Switch for Launch and Forget Cycle Machines and Devices (LimbsSftyLnFSwtch)**.
+This is an ESP32-Arduino library that includes the class, data structures and functions required to model a **Limbs Safety Activation Switch for Launch and Forget Cycle Machines and Devices (LimbsSftyLnFSwtch)**.
+The switches implemented through the propper use of the tools provided in this library lets the developer generate **ISO 13849-1 (2023)** compliant secure machine complete or partial required controls (please read the corresponding normative documentation at the [ISO Online Browsing Platform](https://www.iso.org/obp/ui/#iso:std:iso:13849:-1:ed-4:v1:en))

-The definition above imposes requirements and limitations both to the logic development and to the range of machines it might be connected to.
+The definition above imposes the need to detail the requirements and limitations both to the logic development and to the range of machines it might be connected to.

 ## Requirements:
 The software must model a device that enforces conditioned activation of several sensors to ensure limbs security when the equipment controlled is activated.
 This enforced conditions include sequenced activation order and timings as main parameters.